 How To Begin A Tea Meditation

 Tea helps with meditation by calling you back to the present moment.
 Making tea, especially if you're using loose-leaf tea, lets you focus more on the process.
 But mostly, you are doing something forcing you to slow down.
-You can only brew tea properly if you are in the present moment.
+You can only brew tea properly if you wait and are in the present moment.

 For this tea meditation, you will sit with your favorite tea in a quiet place, undisturbed, allowing yourself the time and space to slow down and reflect.
+Mindfulness practices such as this are the most common type of meditation.

 Prepare your favorite cup of tea.